TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

 id: 115
 title: "14 Surprising Tips from Selling is Human to Influence Others"
 perex: |
     Recently, I've read [Selling is Human](https://www.youtube.com/watch?v=nKrBitIQrgo&feature=youtu.be&t=290) by Daniel Pink.
 He's famous for [Pinkcast](https://www.danpink.com/pinkcast/) - an espresso of knowledge.
-I like him, because he's often right to the point, with examples, stories and science.
+I like him, because he's often right to the point, with examples, stories, and science.
     <br><br>
     What can we learn about selling?
     Lucky for you, you don't have to read the whole book - here are the top 10 points I found very useful.